adarsh-34/chatFriendAPP/README.md

-# chatFriendAPP
+# AI question support checker app
-Chat Friend App: The Ultra-Human Conversational AI
+AI QUESTION SUPPORT CHECKER APP
 Project Overview

 This app is a project built in Code.org App Lab to see how human-like we can make a program feel without using actual external AI (like ChatGPT or Gemini).
 The goal was to build a multi-screen chat interface that feels intuitive, friendly, and genuinely helpful.
 We went for conversational flow over robotic commands!